krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 ## Merging of users

-In the Workspace Identity Resolution, users are merged by taking the `MAX` value between the values of the properties for the users.
+In the Workspace Identity Resolution, users are merged by taking the `max` value between the values of the properties for the users.

-> `MAX` refers to the `MAX` function in PostgreSQL, which [is documented here](https://www.postgresql.org/docs/current/tutorial-agg.html).
+> `max` refers to the `max` function in PostgreSQL, which [is documented here](https://www.postgresql.org/docs/current/tutorial-agg.html).

 For example, consider two users with the properties `email`, `name` and `totalOrders`, which are considered *the same user* by the Workspace Identity Resolution and thus must be merged: